 When they are completed they are big and fluffy paper flowers!

 To make the headpiece you will needs smaller flowers.
 Make the same way as above.
-Put the flowers into a circle and start twisting the pip cleaners together into a circle, added in another flower as you go.
+Put the flowers into a circle and start twisting the pipe cleaners together into a circle, added in another flower as you go.

 It's ok if the pipe cleaners don't fit around your head.
 The flowers are so big that they hang down around your head.
-Set it on top of your head like a hat and use clips or bobbie pins to secure it to your hair.
+Set it on top of your head like a hat and use clips or bobby pins to secure it to your hair.